-- (1) To be admitted to the Master's examination, a student must - 1. be enrolled in the Master of Science Global Urban Health at the Albert-Ludwigs University Freiburg and have obtained at least 32 ECTS points, - 2. not have lost their examination right or failed all possible repeat exams in the postgraduate course Master of Science Global Urban Health or in the same or a similar course, - 3. not be registered or not to be in the examination process at a different university in the same or a similar course, - 4. have correctly and on time registered for the Master's examination.
+- (1) To be admitted to the Master's examination, a student must - 1. be enrolled in the Master of Science Global Urban Health at the Albert-Ludwigs University Freiburg and have obtained at least 35 ECTS points, - 2. not have lost their examination right or failed all possible repeat exams in the postgraduate course Master of Science Global Urban Health or in the same or a similar course. - not be registered or not to be in the examination process at a different university in the same or a similar course, - 4. have correctly and on time registered for the Master's examination. - (2) The application for the admission to the Master's examination must be submitted to the Admissions and Examinations Board by the student and include the following: - 1.
+Evidence that the student fulfils the admission requirements in paragraph 1 and - a written document, stating if the student has lost their examination right or failed all possible repeat exams in the postgraduate course Master of Science Global Urban Health or in the same or similar course. - (3) The application for admission to the master's thesis should be submitted to the Admissions and Examinations Board no later than three months after passing the last of the remaining course examinations. - (4) Admissions are decided by the Admissions and Examinations Board.

-Sentence 1 No. 2 is not used if the reason of the loss of the right to register for the examination was the failure of an examination, which was not in the same field as this course.

-(2) The application for the admission to the Master's examination and for the topic of the Master's examination must be submitted to the Admissions and Examinations Board by the student and include the following:

-1. Evidence that the student fulfils the admission requirements in paragraph 1 and a written document, stating if the student has lost their examination right or failed all possible repeat exams in the postgraduate course Master of Science Global Urban Health or in the same or similar course.

-(3) The application for admission to the master's thesis should be submitted no later than three months after passing the last of the course examinations in the other remaining modules.

-(4) Admissions are decided by the Admissions and Examinations Board.
 The admission may only be denied if the requirements in paragraph 1 are not fulfilled.
 The student must be informed in writing within a month about the rejection of their application.
 This decision must contain a reason and information on the right to appeal.

-(5) The admission should be revoked if the student is not enrolled in the Master of Science Urban Global Health or is on leave while writing their Master's thesis or submitting the finished thesis.

-(6) The admission may be revoked if the admission was based on false information or subsequent facts have occurred or come to light which would have led to a refusal of admission.
+- (5) The admission will be revoked if the student is not enrolled in the Master of Science Urban Global Health or is on leave while writing their Master's thesis or submitting the finished thesis. - (6) The admission may be revoked if the admission was based on false information or subsequent facts have occurred or come to light which would have led to a refusal of admission.